 Smoke and heat vents are covered in a dedicated code section (BC 910).

 Code Section: BC911

-A fire command center is required in various occupancy classifications, including high-rise constructions.
-The fire command center is a centralized location that displays the status of various fire protection systems, such as detection equipment, alarms, communication systems and controls.
-It also provides manual control for many of these systems.
+A fire command center is required by code in many occupancies, including high-rise buildings.
+The fire command center is a centralized location that displays the status of various fire protection systems - detection devices, alarms, communication systems, etc. The command center also provides manual controls for many of these systems.

 Fire Department Connections